-Will voters reward Biden’s tougher immigration tone?
+Will voters reward Biden’s tougher immigration stance?
 The view from a swing district.

 - Quick Read